habedi/PracticalMachineLearning/README.md

 * [Wikipedia List of Datasets for Machine Learning Research](https://en.wikipedia.org/wiki/List_of_datasets_for_machine_learning_research): It's Wikipedia!
 * [GHTorrent](http://ghtorrent.org): GHTorrent project is an attempt to make an offline queryable mirror of Github projects' data available for everyone
 * [SOTorrent](https://empirical-software.engineering/projects/sotorrent/): A very rich dataset of StackOverflow posts and related contents such as post comments
-* [Datalist.com](https://www.datasetlist.com/): A handy list of ML related datasets from all over the web
+* [Datalist.com](https://www.datasetlist.com/): A handy list of ML-related datasets from all over the web
-* [awesome-twitter-data](https://github.com/shaypal5/awesome-twitter-data): A large collection of datasets from Twitter's data
+* [awesome-twitter-data](https://github.com/shaypal5/awesome-twitter-data): An extensive collection of datasets from Twitter's data
 * [Dataset for Graph classification](https://github.com/shiruipan/graph_datasets): A collection of datasets for classification on graphs
 * [Google's dataset search](https://datasetsearch.research.google.com/)